projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

   helps keep the hypervisor's Lines of Code (LOC) in a desirable range (less than 40K).

-- **Improve boot up time.** Dynamic parsing at runtime increases the boot up time.
-Using a build-time configuration and not dynamic parsing helps improve the boot up time of the hypervisor.
+- **Improve boot time.** Dynamic parsing at runtime increases the boot time.
+Using a build-time configuration and not dynamic parsing helps improve the boot time of the hypervisor.

 Build the ACRN hypervisor, device model, and tools from source by following